 A restraining order is technically a civil matter, handled in the Family Division of the Superior Court in the county where the TRO was filed.
 When a TRO is issued by a judge, there must be a final hearing held within a very short period of time (typically 10 days).
 After the final restraining order hearing, the judge will determine whether or not to issue a permanent restraining order (also known as an FRO).
 The consequences of having a protective order against you can be wide-ranging and can significantly complicate your life on a number of levels.

 The types of relief granted under an FRO can mean you are prohibited from communicating with or having any contact with the victim or other protected persons; you cannot possess or use a weapon for the rest of your life; you can no longer live in your former residence; your child custody arrangement is changed or you lose custody; you are required to attend anger management, mental health counseling, or substance abuse treatment; you must pay child support, spousal support, or damages to the victim; and many more life-altering repercussions.

-Contact a North Bergen NJ Domestic Violence Lawyer for Immediate Assistance
+Contact a Garfield Domestic Violence Lawyer for Immediate Assistance

 If you are facing domestic violence charges and/or a restraining order in New Jersey, contact The Tormey Law Firm for help.
 Our attorneys vigorously defend clients accused of violence against current and former spouses, domestic partners, dating couples, and family members on a regular basis.
 Our firm serves Hudson, Bergen, Morris, Essex County, and counties throughout New Jersey.
 Simply call (908)-336-5008 now for a free consultation.
 Your call is entirely confidential and we are happy to answer all of your questions.